Foreign Language Teaching

 • Prerequisite to application to the Teaching program: GPA of 2.5 in all foreign language content courses in the major.

-• In order to remain in good standing in this program and be recommended for licensure, candidates are required to maintain Illinois, cumulative, content area, and professional education, grade-point averages of 2.5 (A+= 4.0).
-Candidates should consult their advisor or the Council on Teacher Education for the list of courses used to compute these grade-point averages.
+• To remain in good standing in this program and be recommended for licensure, candidates are required to maintain a cumulative grade-point average of 2.5 (A = 4.0).

-• Illinois law requires all candidates for licensure in World Languages pass the appropriate language content-area test prior to student teaching, and receive a minimum score of “intermediate high” on an oral proficiency test in their content major language prior to licensure.
+• Illinois law requires World Language licensure candidates to pass the relevant language content-area test and score at least Intermediate High on an oral proficiency test in their content major language before licensure.

 • Departmental distinction: To be eligible for departmental distinction, a student must have a minimum grade point average of 3.0, display exceptional teaching ability, and complete an approved project or series of projects.
 Consult the Spanish departmental advisor for details.